 When I take the list price ($20,000) and add the repair costs ($7,500) I realize the boat will cost me $27,500 in total.
 When I compare that to my comparable estimated price of $29,000, I can see that this boat is in the right ballpark and probably fairly priced.

-A COUPLE OF EXTRA THINGS TO CONSIDER WHEN LOOKING AT BOAT PRICES
+A COUPLE OF ADDITIONAL THINGS TO CONSIDER

-We can’t help but let our emotions in to the decision making process, but we have found that they should be reserved for the final decision.
-In order to minimize our emotions we try to quantify everything in terms of numbers and put it in an excel sheet.[wpcd_coupon id=1886]
+We can’t help but let our emotions into the decision-making process, but we have found that they should be reserved for the final decision.
+To minimize our emotions, we try to quantify everything in terms of numbers and put it in an Excel sheet.

 As Publilius Syrus wrote: “Something is only worth what someone is willing to pay for it”.
 Good luck and happy boat buying!